claude-plugins · handoff

 After Discard

 Archived without acting — from the pickup flow or /handoff:discard.
+No action taken on the directive.

 archive/expired-<ts>.md